Heartburn For Days In A Row: Causes & Treatment.

 A- Weak medications.

 In severe cases of acid reflux, you may not respond to weaker anti-acid medications such as antacids and H2 blockers (such as Pepcid).
-In such a case, you may need to shift to a stronger type of GERD medication.
+You may need to shift to a stronger GERD medication in such a case.

 Proton Pump Inhibitors (PPIs) are the most powerful anti-acid medication for GERD.
 We (Doctors) consider PPIs the gold standard for treating chronic acid reflux.